Hardik Pandya Notes × Talks × Work with me

 I say this as someone who has made the same mistake.
 As a designer, it feels shockingly normal to not bother about any of this.
 Tools are comforting.
 Open your laptop, jump into Figma, play with pixels and go home.
 But that’s not enough.
 It has never been enough.
 Gladly I was told to do better by my peers and leaders back then, and I’ve been thankful for that feedback ever since.

 Let’s talk about the other end of the cycle – solving problems.
-Design ought to take a shared ownership of outcomes.
+Design ought to share ownership of the outcomes.
 Any outcome – funnel metrics, sales targets, user retention numbers, CSAT scores, app rating.
 If you’ve spent any time in the industry, you know that designers usually get off on the easy by delivering their work that may or may not affect the intended outcomes.
 That simply cannot do.

 If you want to have a say, if you want to affect decision-making, you ought to help solve real problems.
 Putting your skin in the game, tethering your function to reality, that’s what gets you the Seat at the Table.